gabssnake/observablehq-docs/docs/embeds/how-to-embed-a-notebook-in-a-react-app.md

   </figcaption>
 </figure>

 Now you've learned how to embed an Observable cell within a React app.
-Again, if you haven’t already, check out our [introduction to downloading and embedding notebooks](https://observablehq.com/@observablehq/downloading-and-embedding-notebooks).
-That tutorial will provide more details how embeds work and what you can do with them.

 For more examples of using Observable with React apps, including passing data, check out our [examples on Github](https://github.com/observablehq/examples).